valeriansaliou/bloom/README.md

 ## Features

 * **The same Bloom server can be used for different API workers at once**, using HTTP header `Bloom-Request-Shard` (eg. Main API uses shard `0`, Search API uses shard `1`)
-* **Cache stored on buckets**, specified in your REST API responses using HTTP header `Bloom-Response-Bucket`.
+* **Cache stored on buckets**, specified in your REST API responses using HTTP header `Bloom-Response-Buckets`.
 * **Cache clustered by authentication token**, no cache leak across users is possible, using the standard `Authorization` HTTP header.
 * **Cache can be expired directly from your REST API workers**, via a control channel.
 * **Configurable per-request caching strategy**, using `Bloom-Request-*` HTTP headers in the requests your Load Balancers forward to Bloom.
   * Specify caching shard for an API system with `Bloom-Request-Shard` (default shard is `0`, maximum value is `15`).
 * **Configurable per-response caching strategy**, using `Bloom-Response-*` HTTP headers in your API responses to Bloom.
-  * Disable all cache for an API route with `Bloom-Response-Ignore`.
+  * Disable all cache for an API route with `Bloom-Response-Ignore` (with value `1`).
-  * Specify caching bucket for an API route with `Bloom-Response-Bucket`.
+  * Specify caching buckets for an API route with `Bloom-Response-Buckets` (comma-separated if multiple buckets).
-  * Specify caching TTL in seconds for an API route with `Bloom-Response-TTL` (other than default TTL).
+  * Specify caching TTL in seconds for an API route with `Bloom-Response-TTL` (other than default TTL, number in seconds).
 * **Serve `304 Not Modified` to non-modified route contents**, lowering bandwidth usage and speeding up requests to your users.

 ## The Bloom Approach